Alternate String Forms if {...} Becomes An Array Type

 With FENCE! existing, I think it's a given that anything that reuses {} needs to have the delimiter on both ends.
 Not only is it an important visual cue after a long read to know you're not dealing with a fence, but it gives you the benefit of not having to escape lone }.

-But if the goal is "distinguishibility but slightness", you can't get too much more slight than -.
+But perhaps the goal should often be to be more slight?
+And if the goal is "distinguishibility but slightness", you can't get too much more slight than -.

 Rebol [